Seamstress vs tailor - A seamstress creating a dress in a studio

 Remember that seamstresses are upholsterers, too.
 Some can help repair and restore fabric and leather sofas.
 So, think twice about throwing away your old couch; a seamstress can just make a new cover for it.

 Meanwhile, tailors specialise in bespoke tailoring.
-This includes formal wear like female-tailored suits, tuxedos, jackets, and formal dresses.
+This includes formal wear like male and female-tailored suits and tuxedos, jackets, and formal dresses.
 Formal clothing is made from thick textiles, so its construction is more rigid and structured, requiring precise measurements.
 This is why many tailors focus on learning various fitting techniques and perform detailed alterations to improve the fit.

 Recommendation: If you need a versatile sewist, hire a seamstress.
 But if you need to have formal clothing made, go to a tailor.